srsran/srsRAN_Project_docs/docs/source/knowledge_base/source/oran_gnb/source/index.rst

 ************

 5G Radio Access Networks (RANs) introduce the gNodeB (gNB), the next evolution of the eNodeB found in LTE networks.
 With Release 15, 3GPP introduced a flexible architecture to the 5G RAN.
-This splits the gNB into the Control Unit (CU), the Distributed Unit (DU) and the Radio Unit (RU).
+This splits the gNB into the Centralized Unit (CU), the Distributed Unit (DU) and the Radio Unit (RU).

 This new architecture brings multiple new interfaces: the CU and DU communicate over the F1 interface, gNBs communicate with each other